 The data within the Charts can be refreshed (like a grid) by using the right mouse button pop-up menu -> Refresh option

-Define the number of Columns Displayed
+Define the Number of Rows/Columns Displayed

 The data still has a common scale and is more easily compared.